the-events-calendar/tribe-common/readme.txt

 * Fix - Fixes to the plugin upgrade notice parser including support for environments where the data stream wrapper is unavailable [69486]
 * Fix - Ensure the multichoice settings configured to allow no selection work as expected [73183]
 * Tweak - Add helper to retrieve anonymous objects using the class name, hook and callback priority [74938]
+* Tweak - Allow dependency.js to handle radio buttons. ensure that they are linked correctly.

 = [4.5.7] 2017-06-28 =